elibom/jogger/README.md

     }
 }
 ```
 Run it and point your browser to [http://localhost:5000](http://localhost:5000).
-That's it!
+That's it, you just created your first Jogger app!

 ## What's provided?